 Ensure participants are able to swim and are comfortable in the water.
 Success on the water depends on comfort and ability in the water.
 Conduct a swimming test in advance.
-See the swim test in the Swimming chapter, or ask your instructor for guidelines.
+See Swim Test in Swimming Safety Activity Checkpoints or ask your instructor for guidelines.

-Ensure all paddlers are wearing a U.S. Coast Guard-approved life jacket.
+Ensure all paddlers are wearing a U.S. Coast Guard approved life jacket.
 Type III life jackets are recommended and should fit according to weight and height specifications.
-Inspect life jackets to ensure that they are in good condition and contain no tears.
+Inspect life jackets to ensure they are in good condition and contain no tears.

-Start in shallow water where girls can learn how to navigate paddling, board their boat, balance using their arms and paddles, and stay centered.
+Start in shallow water where girls can learn how to navigate boarding their boat, paddling, balance using their arms and paddles, and how to stay centered.

 Verify lifeguard qualifications and experience.
-Ensure lifeguards have current certification in American Red Cross (ARC) Lifeguarding with Waterfront Module, or the equivalent.
+Ensure lifeguards have current certification in American Red Cross (ARC) Lifeguarding with Waterfront Module or equivalent.
 The instructor or lifeguard must be able to effectively communicate commands and instructions and reviews them with girls before the activity begins.

 Ensure the instructor or lifeguard reviews site-specific emergency plans.
 Note that a stationary lifeguard can only be used when canoeing is taking place on flat water close to a dock or shore.
 For large bodies of flat water, the lifeguard must be in a boat and positioned with the group.

 Arrange for watchers/helpers.
 One adult watcher or skilled helper is required for every 12 girls, plus one additional adult.
-See the Paddling and Rowing Sports-Master Progression Chart in Safety Activity Checkpoints 2020.
+See Paddling and Rowing Sports-Master Progression Chart.
 Watchers should have basic skills in the activity and support the group by reinforcing instructions, watching for possible emergencies, and helping with rescues if needed.
-Basic water rescue, small craft safety, or similar training is the preferred preparation.
+Basic water rescue, Girl Scouts small craft safety training certification, or similar training is the preferred preparation.

 Remind girls to stay clear of paddles.
-Because Corcls are small and boats can float close to one another, paddlers can inadvertently hit other paddlers and boats.
+Because Corcl boats are small and can float close to one another, paddlers can inadvertently hit other paddlers and boats.

 Practice recovery procedures.
-When girls step on the edge of a boat, the Corcl will flip.
-Demonstrate self-recovery and righting techniques, and have girls learn and practice these skills.
-This will help prevent this situation from disorientating or frightening them if their Corcl flips and they end up in the water.
+When stepping on the edge of a boat, the Corcl will flip.
+Demonstrate self-recovery and righting techniques and have members learn and practice these skills.
+This will help prevent disorientating or frightening girls if the Corcl flips and they end up in the water.

 Select a safe site.
 Corcl boats are only approved for flat water.
-Don't paddle in unknown areas.
-Paddling is only permitted near shore.
+Do not paddle in unknown areas.
+Paddling is only permitted near the shore.